 Our attorneys will conclude their review and assess the likelihood of case success as soon as possible, given their court schedules and current client responsibilities.
-They will also carefully consider collateral consequences such as the risk of asset loss or potential objections WHAT IS A NON-DISCHARGEABLE DEBT, AND HOW CAN IT AFFECT MY BANKRUPTCY CASE? to the case filing.
-MINIMIZING OR ELIMINATING “COLLATERAL DAMAGE” FROM A BANKRUPTCY FILING At that time, the determination to take on representation will be made.
+They will also carefully consider collateral consequences such as the risk of asset loss or potential objections WHAT IS A NON-DISCHARGEABLE DEBT? to the case filing.
+MINIMIZING OR ELIMINATING “COLLATERAL DAMAGE” At that time, the determination to take on representation will be made.
 If our firm chooses to offer representation, a fee arrangement and retainer payment will be decided.
 The Bankruptcy Code requires that bankruptcy representation of a consumer cannot commence until they have signed a written confirmation of representation.
 Until the written confirmation of representation is executed, our office has not undertaken any legal duties or responsibility for your case.
 For this reason, prospective clients should not notify their creditors that they have retained our office until the written agreement is signed, and the retainer fee is paid.

 If the attorney decides not to offer representation after the consultations in document review, it can be for several reasons.
 After consultations and document review, our attorneys perform a conflict review to make sure that any new representation would not conflict with the pending or past representation of other clients.
 In some situations, the conflict may be apparent at the time of the consultation, and the prospective client will be advised accordingly.
 But in other situations, it may require a search of our client database which would be performed after the consultation.
 The State Bar of Georgia prohibits attorneys from representing clients if it would or could cause a conflict of interest.
 Because of the duty of confidentiality, we cannot disclose the identity of the conflict without authorization of the other firm client.